KarenHarley/Tech-Blog/README.md

 ## Contribute

-If you would like to contribute please contact me.
+If you would like to contribute please contact me!

 ## Questions